NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/Project/proposal.md

 The development of the web interface includes robust privacy and security measures.
 These measures ensure encryption protocols, secure authentication methods, and data protection mechanisms are in place to safeguard user privacy and prevent unauthorized access to the devices.
 ### Market Analysis for WiFi-Controlled Lighting, Door, and Fan Systems
 The assistive technology market is expanding rapidly, with a significant portion of this growth attributed to smart home solutions that cater to the needs of disabled individuals.
 The integration of WiFi-controlled systems for lighting, doors, and fans is a prime example of how technology is being adapted to improve the quality of life for this demographic.
 #### 1: Projected Market Growth:
 The global assistive technology market is expected to reach a value of $27.9 billion by 2024, growing at a compound annual growth rate (CAGR) of 7.8% [(1)](https://www.va.gov/housing-assistance/disability-housing-grants/#:~:text=Changing%20a%20home%20might%20involve%20installing%20ramps%20or%20widening%20doorways).
 This growth is indicative of the increasing demand for assistive devices and smart home solutions that offer greater independence and improved living conditions for people with disabilities.
 #### 2: Opportunities for WiFi-Controlled Solutions
+The projected market growth presents a significant opportunity for the development and implementation of WiFi-controlled light, door, and fan solutions.
+These systems are designed to provide users with disabilities the ability to easily manage their environment, contributing to a more accessible and convenient home setting[(2)](https://www.va.gov/housing-assistance/disability-housing-grants/#:~:text=Disability%20housing%20grants%20for%20Veterans).
+#### 1: Projected Market Growth:
+The global assistive technology market is expected to reach a value of $27.9 billion by 2024, growing at a compound annual growth rate (CAGR) of 7.8% [(1)](https://www.va.gov/housing-assistance/disability-housing-grants/#:~:text=Changing%20a%20home%20might%20involve%20installing%20ramps%20or%20widening%20doorways).
+This growth is indicative of the increasing demand for assistive devices and smart home solutions that offer greater independence and improved living conditions for people with disabilities.
+#### 2: Opportunities for WiFi-Controlled Solutions